bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 ![build_2.png](images/build_2.png "build_2.png")
 It works!
 The Nano has a blinking blue LED !
 Congratulations !
 You were very patient if you come to this line.
 The setup of the environment is not super smooth, but once you got it, it's done.
-You don't have to repeat it every time.
+You don't have to repeat it.
-And now I leave you to your fantasy, so you can code some magnificent rust programs for Longan Nano.
+And now I leave you to your fantasy, so you can code some great rust programs for Longan Nano.

 ## git and GitHub